Air Peace turns 5, reiterates commitment to passenger safety, comfort – The Sun Nigeria

-Onyema stated this in Lagos as the airline marked five years of operation.
+Onyema stated this in Lagos as the airline marked its five years of operation.

 He described Air Peace as a multi-country airline, and expressed gratitude to stakeholders that have supported the airline since its inception.